nbellini/nbellini.github.io/Pseudocode.md

 ## Code
 Assuming this will work, I'm going to start thinking through what I want coded.

 First, there will need to be an engine that you can enter your parameters into.
-There parameters would include:
+These parameters would include:
 - Title of goal
 - Length of goal (start/end dates)
 - Frequency of Reminders